lsblakk/pystar/docs/webapp.rst

              return HttpResponse(output)

 #.
 Restart the dev server, and navigate to http://127.0.0.1:8000/polls/.
-    You should see the
+    You should see the text of the last 5 HEAVY METAL polls.
-    text of the first poll.
     There's a problem here, though: The page's design is hard-coded in the view.
 If you want to change the way the page looks, you'll have to edit this Python code.